What Is Life Insurance? Financial Protection For The Future

 • Dying while working as a logger, offshore oil rig worker, or underground miner

-Note that in the events of deaths resulting from risky activities, your beneficiaries may still qualify for life insurance if you pay higher premiums.
+Note that in the event of deaths resulting from risky activities, your beneficiaries may still qualify for life insurance if you pay higher premiums.
 But some insurers may tack on an exclusion that prevents payouts if you die while working or doing a dangerous activity.

 Can you be denied life insurance?